 Depending upon the location of the cancer and the various treatment options, your dentist and cancer doctor can help determine if there is dental work that should be completed prior to starting your cancer treatment.
 Some more urgent dental issues such as infections, broken teeth, or deep cavities are best treated within a certain time frame before your cancer treatment starts and/or during certain cycles of the cancer treatment.
 Your body is then more able to heal.
-Certain chemotherapy agents and the lengths of time using these agents can affect the long term ability of bone to heal.
+Certain chemotherapy agents and the lengths of treatment time can affect the long-term ability of bone to heal.
 In these cases, if any teeth need to be extracted, this should be considered prior to starting those medications.

 Oral Health Side Effects

-There are multiple issues that may arise from chemotherapy and radiation treatments.
-These side effects may be temporary or enduring and can lead to even further problems in the mouth and for your health in general.
+Multiple issues may arise from chemotherapy and radiation treatments.
+These side effects may be temporary or enduring and can lead to further problems in the mouth and for your future health.
 They include the following:

 It’s obvious if your mouth is sore, bleeding, and foods don’t taste right, you’ll be less likely to eat and drink properly.
-Thus your general health can decline further and your cancer treatment may need to stop.
-What may not be so obvious is the effect dry mouth, otherwise known as xerostomia, can have on you and your mouth and teeth.
-When there is less saliva and it is thicker, it is less able to neutralise the acids created by plaque.
-Thus there is an increased chance of tooth decay.
+Your general health can decline further, potentially affecting your cancer treatment.
+What may not be so obvious is the effect dry mouth, otherwise known as xerostomia, can have on you, your mouth and teeth.
+When there is less saliva and it is thicker, it is less able to neutralise the acids created by plaque, increasing your chance of tooth decay.
 You may be more vulnerable to mouth sores and infections, such as oral thrush.
 Denture wearers may have more difficulty or discomfort with their dentures.

-Your dentist, however, may be able to help you relieve these symptoms through various recommendations of dental products.
-There are options such as saliva substitutes, mouth –rinses to fight infections, and products that cause salivary glands to create more saliva.
+Your dentist, however, may be able to help relieve these symptoms through recommendations of various dental products.
+Options include saliva substitutes, mouth rinses to fight infections, and products that cause salivary glands to create more saliva.
 Treatments to decrease the risk of tooth decay, including specific fluoride and mineralizing products, are a dentist’s strength.
-The dentist can also suggest a moisturizer or adhesive to help keep your denture in place.
+The dentist can also suggest a moisturizer or adhesive to help comfort you and keep your denture in place.